 A passport is the most important document students will have while traveling abroad.
 A passport identifies citizenship and is required in order to enter and return from almost every country in the world.
 If your child already owns a passport, check that it will be valid for the duration of their stay.
 Passports must be valid for at least 180 days beyond the end date of the program.
 If they do not already have one, apply for a passport early; the process could take 6 weeks.
 You can download passport applications and get answers to most general questions on the U.S. State Department's web site.

 The student must determine whether or not they need a visa by either visiting the consular web-site of their host country or getting information from the Office for International Programs.
 If a visa is required for their program, they should apply early.
 However, the student must first have a passport before they can apply for a visa.
 To obtain a list of all the countries that require U.S. citizens to have a visa, go to http://travel.state.gov/content/passports/english/country.html.

 - National Passport Information Center (NPIC) 877.487.2778 toll free or e-mail NPIC@state.gov.

 What payments does my son or daughter need to make at the time of application to a study abroad program?

 All programs have a non-refundable application fee of $100.
 Students pay this by credit card when they complete the Loyola Study Abroad Application online.
 Students on Loyola Center or Faculty-led programs have to submit an Intent to Enroll form, which confirms their spot on a program.
 They have three weeks to submit it after acceptance.
-The form has a cancellation fees calendar for students' reference.

 BILLING PRACTICES FOR STUDY ABROAD